-‘Don’t get vaccinated’: Fake funeral home used to promote coronavirus shots
+‘Don’t get vaccinated’: Fake funeral home is used to promote coronavirus shots

-It turned out to be an elaborate and highly unorthodox campaign to promote the coronavirus vaccines — one that drew applause from local hospital leaders and social media users as it went viral on Twitter, while leaving some experts in vaccine marketing questioning whether any holdouts would be swayed by the stark message.
+It turned out to be an elaborate and unorthodox campaign to promote the coronavirus vaccines — one that drew applause from local hospital leaders and social media users as it went viral on Twitter, while leaving some experts in vaccine marketing questioning whether any holdouts would be swayed by the stark message.

-The web address for the nonexistent Wilmore Funeral Home took users to a landing page that said simply: “Get vaccinated now.
+The Web address for the nonexistent Wilmore Funeral Home took users to a landing page that said simply: “Get vaccinated now.
 If not, see you soon.”
 It linked to the vaccine registration site for StarMed, a health-care provider in the area.

 For more than a day, the people behind the stunt remained a mystery, even to officials at StarMed.
-The website’s creator was hidden, and the number on the side of the truck led to a third party whose voice mail was, unsurprisingly, full.
+The website’s creator was hidden, and the number on the side of the truck led to a third party whose voicemail was, unsurprisingly, full.

 On Tuesday morning, a local advertising agency revealed the sign and website were its idea.
 “It was us.
 Get vaccinated,” the firm, BooneOakley, wrote in a tweet.

-The race to get people immunized against the coronavirus and its fast-moving variants has spawned an array of advertising efforts, most of them centered around gently convincing people of the proven benefits of the vaccines and the promise of ending the pandemic.
+The race to get people vaccinated against the coronavirus and its fast-moving variants has spawned an array of advertising efforts, most of them centered on gently convincing people of the proven benefits of the vaccines and the promise of ending the pandemic.
 Vaccine hesitancy remains a top concern for health officials everywhere.
 Less than 55 percent of the country is fully vaccinated, according to tracking by The Washington Post, and the number of shots administered daily has hovered below 1 million since early summer.

-The public interest advertising group the Ad Council spent months incubating the “It’s Up To You” campaign, focusing on building confidence in the shots and encouraging people to consider the things they missed out on as the virus raged.
+The public-interest advertising group the Ad Council spent months incubating the “It’s Up to You” campaign, focusing on building confidence in the shots and encouraging people to consider the things they missed out on as the virus raged.
 Some Facebook ads have sought to court hesitant conservatives by promoting the shots as a way to “restore our freedoms.”
-At the local level, a few health departments have taken a humorous approach — Baltimore recently won praise for cutting through misinformation online with its “ginger ale can’t cure COVID” meme.
+At the local level, a few health departments have taken a humorous approach.
+Baltimore recently won praise for cutting through misinformation online with its “ginger ale can’t cure COVID” meme.

 In North Carolina, where less than half the population is fully vaccinated, BooneOakley tried a more jarring tactic.

-David Oakley, the firm’s president, said the 22-person agency hatched the idea for the fake funeral home while talking about who benefits from unvaccinated people falling ill and dying from covid-19.
+David Oakley, the firm’s president, said the 22-person agency hatched the idea for the fake funeral home while talking about who benefits from unvaccinated people falling ill and dying of covid-19.
 Creating a mock business seemed like a provocative way of calling attention to the problem.

 The group decided to point people to StarMed because the health-care provider has been a major force in the region’s vaccine and testing push.
 Agency executives also appreciated its spunky social media presence, Oakley said.